ChanthMiao/ghc-wiki-mirror/commentary/gsoc-multiple-instances.md

 - `YYYY` is the combination of the *Cabal Hash* and `ZZZZ` (concatenated)
 - `ZZZZ` is recorded in the package database as a new field `abi-hash`.

-  - When two packages have identical `ZZZZ`s then they are interface-compatible, and the user might in the future want to change a particular dependency to use a different package but the the same `ZZZZ`.
+  - When two packages have identical `ZZZZ`s then they are interface-compatible, and the user might in the future want to change a particular dependency to use a different package but the same `ZZZZ`.
 We do not want to make this change automatically, because even when two packages have identical `ZZZZ`s, they may have different behaviour (e.g. bugfixes).

 ## Install location of installed Cabal packages